Johno0/MC1.16.5Magicish/ReadMe.txt

 INSTRUCTIONS YES YES! (this is entirely for windows)

+DOWNLOAD THIS HIT CODE THEN CLICK DOWNLOAD AS ZIP
+THEN IT BE LOCAL
+EXTRACT THAT
+OTHERWISE IF U KNO GIT DO THAT IT BETTER

 1: Check you have java.
 If you already know you hab then this will be fine.
 	Can check by opening a command prompt and typing "java -version" this will give the version of java you have or it will say the java command doesn't exist.